-ISU's Special Collections and University Archives maintain an extensive audiovisual collection,r oughly twenty thousand items, including film, magnetic, grooved recording, optical, and digital formats.
-Notable collections include:
+Special Collections and University Archives (SCUA) maintain an extensive number of audiovisual collections, roughly twenty thousand items in total, including film, magnetic, grooved recording, optical, and digital formats.

 WOI-AM went on the air on April 28, 1922, with regular market news broadcasts.
 During the next 25 years, the scope of station programming expanded to encompass all areas of Iowa State's activities including agricultural programming, programs for homemakers, lectures, forums, and classical music.
 On July 1, 1949, WOI-FM became one of the first FM stations in Iowa when it started broadcasting.
 In 2004, WOI Radio became part of Iowa Public Radio.
 WOI-TV went on the air in February 1950 and for several years was the first station in central Iowa to offer a regular schedule of programming.
 It was the first television station owned and operated by an institution of higher learning and was noteworthy for its early experiments in Kinescope recording techniques.
 WOI-TV was sold to Capital Communications Company, Inc. in 1994.

 Iowa State University.
 Telecommunicative Arts, 1950-1990 (RS 13/13/04)

 The Telecommunicative Arts Program, which began at Iowa State University in the early 1950s, was designed for students interested in studying radio, television, and film production.
 This collection includes information on courses offered in this discipline, students’ projects and papers, the development of the program, and pictures and scrapbooks with news clippings which illustrate the history of the Telecommunicative Arts Program.

 Films and videos of activities on the Garst Farm, including farming, fishing, employee parties, etc.

 - Kruschev at Garst's farm, 1959

 - Garst Corn and Sorghum